Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Introduction

-which reveals its spectral content via the characteristic polynomial $p(\omega)$, while $A_i$ is a regular geometric factor obtained from the adjugate matrix, as explicitly specified in Eqs.~\eqref{eq:result0} and \eqref{eq:adef}.
+In this work I combine both themes to provide an exact nonperturbative reformulation of the phase rigidity which applies to arbitrary eigenvalue configurations, and separates spectral information that becomes singular at EPs from geometric data that remains regular.
 This reformulation allows us to extract valuable information about the properties of a system both close to as well as away from EPs of arbitrary order, including combinations where some of the eigenvalues are quasi-degenerate and others are not, but the additional eigenstates still have a finite overlap with the quasi-degenerate subspace.
 This reveals that such additional states can have a direct effect even if they are spectrally well separated, and captures this precisely---realizing the \emph{beyond} part in the title.
-On the other hand, in the limit of a system where all states participate in the EP, we recover a recently derived compact result \cite{Wiersig2023}---realizing the \emph{near} part in the title.
+On the other hand, in the limit of a system where all states participate in the EP, we recover a recently derived compact asymptotic result \cite{Wiersig2023}---realizing the \emph{near} part in the title.
 Furthermore, the underlying algebraic features allow us to extract additional geometric information about the states near the EP, revealing a striking equipartition property of the contributions from the different directions in the quasi-degenerate subspace.
-These features directly transfer to the response of physical systems to parametric and dynamic perturbations, including quantum and classical noise, and determine the function of these systems as sensors.
+These features directly transfer to the response of physical systems to parametric and dynamic perturbations, including quantum and classical noise, and determine the function of these systems as sensors, in the settings described further above.

 These results are presented along the following lines.
-Section \ref{sec:goal} describes the motivation and main result of this work, and previews its implications for asymptotics near EPs.
-This discussion is further prepared in Section \ref{sec:cp}, which describes the asymptotic behaviour of the characteristic polynomial near an EP.
-Section \ref{sec:proof} proofs the general result based on the resolvent (Green's function) of the system, while Sec.~\ref{sec:proof2} illuminates this further by an explicit approach to the eigenstate geometry.
-Section \ref{sec:equi} then turns to the equipartition principle.
-Section \ref{sec:example} provides an illustrative example about the interplay of multiple EPs, and Sec.~\ref{sec:conclusions} provides the conclusions.
+Section \ref{sec:background} provides the mathematical and theoretical background for this work.
+Section \ref{sec:result} formulates and derives the exact nonperturbative reformulation of the phase rigidity, which constitutes the main general result of this work.
+Section \ref{sec:asymptotic} highlights the implications for asymptotics near EPs, which constitutes the main application of this formalism.
+Sec.~\ref{sec:proof2} illuminates these features further by an explicitly constructive approach to the eigenstate geometry, while Sec.~\ref{sec:equi} formulates the equipartition principle that arises from these considerations.
+Section \ref{sec:examples} provides two examples illustrating the nonperturbative role of additional states and the interplay of multiple EPs, and Sec.~\ref{sec:conclusions} contains the conclusions.